fastlane/fastlane/README.md

 # Features
 - Upload hundreds of localised screenshots completely automatically
-- Upload a new ipa file to iTunes Connect without Xcode from any Mac
+- Upload a new ipa/pkg file to iTunes Connect without Xcode from any Mac
 - Maintain your app metadata locally and push changes back to iTunes Connect
 - Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)
 - Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server